-Each Intern is required to pay Wartburg Theological Seminary a technology fee of \$62.50 per semester to the seminary.
+Each Intern is required to pay Wartburg Theological Seminary a technology fee.
 The technology fee will be charged to the Intern's seminary account.
 The congregation is encouraged, but not required, to pay this fee on behalf of the student.
+The current technology fee is listed HERE.